biu-nlp-course/FINAL_PROJ/README.md

-3. To generate graph, use the generator's:
+3. Drawing graph can be done using the generator's generate_passage routine with the *draw_graph* flag:
     `generator.generate_passage(graph, draw_graph=True)`
 This will create: